Photo Taken By: Tina Moses

 Some of the past events NASA has hosted include: craft workshops (such as beadwork, rattle-making, making dish bags, and Hot Plate), Earth Day activities, First Nations Food Taster, NMU homecoming activities, "Learning to Walk Together" traditional pow wow, Leonard Peltier activities, Native American Heritage Month, and Title VII picnic.
 Students will also get together for movie nights, bowling, and meals.
 NASA has participated in the Idle No More demonstration walk.

 NASA meetings are held weekly on Wednesdays at 3 pm (odd weeks 3, 5, 7) and Tuesdays at 5 pm (even weeks 4, 6, 8) in the Whitman Hall Commons (Room 136) on NMU's campus, and are open to all NMU students.
 Sign up today!

 Treasurer: TC Siewertsen

 CNAS Open House and Social

-View the Center's Flickr account for photo highlights.
+View the Center's Flickr account for photo highlights of past events.